NanoComp/meep/doc/docs/FAQ.md

 ### Does Meep support a non-uniform grid?

-Meep does not support grids with spatially varying resolution.
+No. Meep does not support grids with spatially varying resolution.
 One possible approach, which does not require changes to the underlying code and is not yet implemented, is to use a coordinate transformation to selectively increase the resolution in a given region of the computational cell.
 This is possible using transformation optics which involves a change of materials.
 For more details, see the notes [Coordinate Transformation and Invariance in Electromagnetism](http://math.mit.edu/~stevenj/18.369/coordinate-transform.pdf) and the [notes by Felix Schwarz on variable resolution in Meep](https://github.com/fesc3555/meep_variable_resolution) using this technique.

 ### How do I visualize the structure and fields in 3d?